finn-mo/finn-mo/README.md

 ## About Me
 ↝ Studying CS + Financial Math @ Baruch College in NYC
 ↝ My areas of interest are quantitative finance, machine learning, and computational mathematics
-↝ Proficient in Python and C++, learning parallel programming in CUDA

 ♙ ♘ ♗ ♖ ♕ ♔ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅